Some Sex-Related Crimes Don’t Necessarily Come with Jail Time in Texas

 However, unwanted advances, touching, fondling and groping are all forms of simple assault, which is usually considered a Class C misdemeanor — punishable by up to $500 in fines and no jail time — unless there are aggravating factors.
 Although some victim advocates have pushed to enhance punishments for touching and other unwanted actions of a sexual nature that fall short of sexual assault, state lawmakers have yet to take up any such legislation.

 A person who is initially charged with sexual assault can in some cases plead to simple assault as a lesser offense.
 Prosecutors, however, often aggressively pursue sexual assault charges in borderline cases.
 It’s important to understand that the burden is at all times on the prosecution to prove beyond a reasonable doubt that the person charged committed the specific crime.
 In sexual assault cases, that means proving penetration.
 That’s why a person charged with sexual assault should seek the advice and counsel of an experienced criminal defense lawyer as early as possible in the process.

 To learn more about the legal consequences of being charged with sexual assault or another crime in Texas, consult with an experienced criminal defense attorney at the Law Firm of Richard L. Ellison, P.C.
-Call us at 844-337-5819 or contact us online to arrange a.
+Call us at 830-955-8168 or contact us online to arrange an appointment.